 - Log data from the third parties engaged by the FOPH: 7 days after capture.

 - Otherwise, the destruction of log data is governed by Article 4 paragraph 1 letter b of the Ordinance of 22 February 2012 on the Processing of Personal Data Linked to the Use of the Electronic Infrastructure of Federal Bodies (SR 172.010.442).

 The FOPH may amend this Data Protection Statement at any time without prior notice.
-The current published version is applicable.
+The current published version, or the version valid for the period in question, is applicable.
 This Data Protection Statement has been issued in several languages.
 In the event of discrepancies, the German version shall prevail.
 In the event of an update, the app user will be informed of the amendment in an appropriate manner.

 SwissCovid App: Conditions of Use